apache/accumulo-website/_docs-2/getting-started/quickstart.md

  * [compaction.coordinator] : Optional.
 Must specify one node.
 Can specify a few for fault tolerance.
  * [compaction.compactor] : Optional.
 Accumulo external compactor processes.
-List of all nodes where compactors should run
+List of all nodes where compactors should run.

 The Accumulo, Hadoop, and Zookeeper software should be present at the same location on every node.
 Also the files in the `conf` directory must be copied to